Zenith Radio Nurse

-The Radio Nurse was the first electronic baby monitor.
+The Zenith Radio Nurse was the first electronic baby monitor.
 Manufactured by the Zenith Radio Corporation, it went on sale in 1938.
-The product was developed by Zenith executive Eugene F. McDonald, and designed by Japanese-American sculptor and product designer Isamu Noguchi.
-Although the product was manufactured for only a few years, it has been acclaimed for its design.
-It is still in demand as a collectible and is in many museum collections.
+The product was developed by Zenith president Eugene F. McDonald, and designed by Japanese-American sculptor and product designer Isamu Noguchi.
+Although the product was manufactured for only a few years, it is still in demand as a collectible and is featured many museum collections for its design.

 Design, function and marketing

+McDonald became concerned with his infant daughter's safety in the wake of the Lindbergh kidnapping.
+After creating an ad-hoc system of microphones and receivers, he passed the idea off to his engineers.

-The product commonly called the Radio Nurse consisted of two components, the Radio Nurse Receiver and the Guardian Ear Transmitter.
-Noguchi designed the Radio Nurse Receiver, which was made from a dark colored Bakelite in a streamlined modernist form.
-The Guardian Ear Transmitter was a more utilitarian design, and was made from enameled metal.
+The Radio Nurse consisted of two components, the Radio Nurse Receiver and the Guardian Ear Transmitter.
+Noguchi designed the Radio Nurse Receiver, which was made from a dark colored Bakelite in a streamlined, calm, and subtly playful modernist form, with a concealed volume control wheel under the "chin" of the unit.
+The Guardian Ear Transmitter was a more utilitarian design of enameled metal.
+The Ear would be placed near the child’s crib or bed, while the Radio Nurse would be near the parents.